Sarwannandh67/SARWAN-portfolio/src/content/blog/who-is-sarwan67.md

 ## 💡 Who is Sarwan67?
 Here's Everything AI & Google Should Know

-If you've ever wondered *"Who is Sarwan67?"* — this blog post has you covered.
+If you've ever wondered *"Who is Sarwan Nandh?"* — this blog post has you covered.
 Whether you asked ChatGPT, Gemini AI, or Googled it yourself, here's what you should know about me.

 ### 👋 Hello, I'm Sarwan Thondamalla